csev/dj4e/assn/paw_forms.md

 * Add the Create Update, and Delete views to `views.py` as described in the tutorial.
 But we want to only allow logged in users to access these views.
 If you want to take the extra step, you can create a new permission and use the `PermissionRequiredMixin` to be more fine-grained.
-At a minimum, make sure that you have to be logged in to do the CRUD operations.  __You don't want to leave a web site up with some wide-open URLs that accept data from the internet without a log in - that would be very irresponsible and make your hosting provider very unhappy.__
+At a minimum, make sure that you have to be logged in to do the CRUD operations.

-    Simply add the LoginRequiredMixin to each of your classes
+    Simply add the `LoginRequiredMixin` to each of your classes (we imported it earlier in the file)

         class AuthorCreate(LoginRequiredMixin,CreateView):
             model = Author
             fields = '__all__'
             initial = {'date_of_death': '05/01/2018'}

+    __You don't want to leave a web site up with some wide-open URLs that accept data from the internet without a log in - that would be very irresponsible and make your hosting provider very unhappy.__

 * Create the `catalog/templates/catalog/author_form.html` template as described in the tutorial